-Lexmark Interact S605 review
+Lexmark Interact S605 full review

 Lexmark’s Interact S605 colour inkjet multifunction printer avoids being just another £200 printer/scanner/copier by including a 4.3-inch colour LCD touchscreen for its control panel – think iPod touch or iPhone.
 (It's available for much less if you shop around.)
 Unfortunately, that embellishment doesn’t fully compensate for the machine’s pricey inks and other shortcomings.

 The Interact S605’s 4.3-inch touchscreen control panel is its standout feature.
 Not only does the touchscreen look great, but Lexmark did an excellent job with its icons and menu structure, making it intuitive, easy to navigate, and well thought out.
 The touchscreen also gives the machine a cleaner look than a raft of buttons would.
 Automatic duplexing (two-sided printing) is the other big plus.
 But otherwise, the Interact S605’s features are unremarkable: There is no automatic document feeder, just a letter-size flatbed scanner.
 The rear, vertical input try holds a scant 100 sheets, and the front output area accommodates 25 sheets.
 Media slots support MS/MMC, SD, and xD card; there is a USB/PictBridge port as well.